 Faith in Older People is an Edinburgh-based charity that promotes spiritual care for older people.
 Much of its concern is for dementia and mental health; it also works actively to build links between healthcare services and faith communities, and runs regular training events.
 We’ll be publishing links to its bulletins, which usually appear every 6-8 weeks.

-The Chaplaincy Forum met on January 13th.
-The points to share from this were:
+The Chaplaincy Forum met on June 22nd.
+Points to share from this included:

 SPPC 1 June 2020 – Covid-19 Update.